CrypTorch: PyTorch-based Auto-tuning Compiler for Machine Learning with Multi-party Computation: Framework Design

-\sys's approximation auto-tuner uses a user-defined search strategy to automatically find a set of approximations that maximizes performance while minimizing the target ML program's output quality loss.
+\emph{\textbf{Auto-tuning.}} \sys's auto-tuner uses the selected search strategy to automatically find a set of approximations that maximizes performance while minimizing the target ML program's quality loss.
 To use auto-tuning, the programmer must write the approximation by inheriting a \texttt{TunablePass} class (Figure~\ref{fig:pass_lang}, Line 1), expose knobs that can be tuned (\texttt{self.t} and \texttt{self.clamp}), and write the approximation body in a way that decrementing these knob values will make it less accurate but faster (Figure~\ref{fig:pass_lang}, Lines 8--12).
 Additionally, users should provide a possible range for each knob.
-For iterative algorithms as in Figure~\ref{fig:pass_lang}, the iteration number can intuitively become a knob.
+As approximations are generally iteration- or polynomial-based, iteration count or polynomial degree can intuitively become a knob.
 More generally, one can define an arbitrary set of approximations by wrapping them in if-else statements conditioned by the knob value.

-In each step, \sys (1) chooses a set of approximations, (2) applies them to get a transformed graph, (3) try running it with the provided dataset, (4) observe the change in the output quality, and (5) either rollback the last change and try a different candidate (if the output quality degrades too much), or select an even more aggressive approximation.
-The output quality is compared with the maximally accurate approximation, and the difference is compared with the user-given threshold.
+During auto-tuning, \sys (1) chooses a set of approximations, (2) applies them to get a transformed graph, (3) tests it with the provided search dataset, (4) observes the change in the output quality, and (5) either rolls back the last change and tries a different candidate or selects even more aggressive approximations.
+The output quality is compared with the maximally accurate approximation, and the difference is evaluated against the user-specified threshold.

-Search strategies can be implemented through inheriting our \texttt{Tuner} class and implementing the \texttt{generate\_next\_candidate} function that uses the internal state (\emph{e.g.}, past search history) to propose a next candidate.
-Users can either choose from what \sys provides or implement their own strategy. \sys currently implements a simple greedy tuner and a hill-climbing tuner that chooses a direction that maximizes the performance, which are simple but worked well in our experiments (Section~\ref{sec:eval}).
-Users should also provide a function to calculate the output quality metric, the threshold, and a dataset to use during the search (Figure~\ref{fig:pl_overview}, Line 7).
-We explored using both the model accuracy/loss as the quality metric and found that loss works better, as it changes in a finer granularity.
-We leave adding more complex search strategies to future work.
+Search strategies can be customized by inheriting our \texttt{Tuner} class, which uses its internal state (\emph{e.g.}, past search history) to propose the next candidate.
+Our prototype currently provides a simple binary-search-based greedy tuner and a hill-climbing tuner, which are simple but worked well in our experiments (Section~\ref{sec:eval_autotuning}).
+Users should also provide a function for the output quality metric, the quality threshold, and a dataset to use during the search (Figure~\ref{fig:pl_overview}, Line 7).
+We explored using both model accuracy and loss as quality metrics and found that loss works better.